 No evidence to any of this has ever been verified.

-which some groups have been pushing.
+some groups have been pushing.
 Not at all.
-There is
+There is a serious

-rehab is definitely not the way to address current problems.
+instead of rehab is definitely not the way to address current

-Drug courts have shown to be popular alternatives, which have
+problems.
+Drug courts have shown to be popular alternatives, which